 Here on Earth, the other four Commandments became

 also relevant to their life.
-As we’ve said,
+As we’ve said.

-the Third Commandment: BLOODSHED.
+Foremost among them was the Third Commandment: BLOODSHED.

 Had not G-d told them in Eden,

 that the “day they eat of it” (of the forbidden fruit) they would die?

 Of course, they could not die in Eden, under the Tree of Life.